TOAST-DOCS/TOAST-Cloud/zh/toast-sdk/iap-ios.md

 Set appkey issued from TOAST IAP.
 Reprocessing for uncompleted purchases is executed along with initialization.
-Reprocessing results are not delegated, but are applied to the list of consumable products and the list of active purchases.
+Reprocessing results are not delegated, but are applied to the list of consumable products and the list of active subscription.
 `In order to receive delegate of purchase result, Delegate must be set before purchase of product.`

 ``` objc